vinkla/wordplate/README.md

 Library configuration can be done within `lib/config.php`.
 Visit [wp-custom-post-type-class](https://github.com/jjgrainger/wp-custom-post-type-class) to read about adding custom post types.
 Custom post types can be added within the `includes/post-types` directory.

 The boilerplate doesn't include a way to create custom fields.
 Instead use [Advanced Custom Fields](http://www.advancedcustomfields.com/).
 It is specified by default in `composer.json`.

+## Contributing

+Thank you for considering contributing to the boilerplate.
+Whether you are submitting a bug-fix, enhancement, breaking change or an entirely new component, submit your pull request to the `master` branch.

+### License

+The WordPress boilerplate is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).